 Can you pay to clear your credit history?

-You might come across adverts and websites for “Credit Repair Companies” or “Credit Fixers”.
-Making payments to these companies is not worthwhile.
+No, you might come across adverts and websites for “Credit Repair Companies” or “Credit Fixers”, making payments to these companies is not worthwhile.
 It’s best to keep your money in your pocket and avoid all of these businesses.

 None of them have a secret loophole to get credit reference agencies to delete defaults and debt.
 All they do is provide information and services that you can do yourself.